Homepage Banners

 Jyotishmati (Celastrus paniculatus), or Black-Oil tree, is one of the best medicinal herbs of Ayurveda possessing memory-enhancing and nervine-strengthening properties.
 This plant is native to India and grows through the sub-Himalayan tracks.
 It has been used in the pulpit of Ayurveda for the last many centuries.

-Botanical Name: Celastrus paniculatus
+Botanical Name: Celastrus paniculata

 Family: Celastraceae